kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Re-run your project

 Return to your Databricks notebook.
 Re-run the third and fourth cells in your notebook (containing the code `%reload_kedro ...` and `session.run()`).
-The project will now run again, giving output similar to the following:
+The project will now run again, producing output similar to the following:

 ```bash
 ...